Full Moons Can Mess With Sleep: 3 Ways To Snooze Through The Last One Of 2020

 The deep and restorative sleep you've always dreamt about*

-A magnesium supplement, such as mbg's magnesium+, can be a great addition to your nighttime routine—whether or not it's a full moon night.
+A magnesium supplement, such as mbg's sleep support+, can be a great addition to your nighttime routine—whether or not it's a full moon night.
 Not only can magnesium help support a steady state of relaxation for deep and restorative sleep, but our formula also includes jujube and pharmaGABA, to help support healthy cortisol levels and enhance sleep quality.*

 2. Take a moon bath.